Fast convergence to non-isolated minima: four equivalent conditions for $\mathrm{C}^2$ functions: Introduction

-The literature about convergence results based on \loja{} inequalities is vast and we touch here on some particularly relevant references. \cite{absil2005convergence} discretized the arguments from \citep{lojasiewicz1982trajectoires} and obtained capture results for a broad class of optimization algorithms.
+The literature about convergence results based on \loja{} inequalities is vast, and we touch here on some particularly relevant references. \cite{absil2005convergence} discretized the arguments from \citep{lojasiewicz1982trajectoires} and obtained capture results for a broad class of optimization algorithms. \cite{lageman2007convergence,lageman2007pointwise} provided generalizations to broader classes of functions.
 Later, such arguments have been used in many contexts to prove algorithmic convergence guarantees, among which~\citep{attouch2010proximal,bolte2014proximal} are particularly influential works.
 Moreover,~\cite{attouch2013convergence} proposed a general abstract framework based on \kl{} to derive capture results and convergence rates, and~\cite{frankel2015splitting} extended their statements.
 See also~\citep{necoara2020general} for a framework that encompasses higher-order methods. \cite{li2018calculus} studied the preservation of \loja{} inequalities under function transformations (such as sums and compositions).
 See also~\citep{bassily2018exponential,terjek2022framework} for the preservation of \pl{} through function compositions.
-Interestingly, the \pl{} inequality is known to be a necessary condition for gradient descent to converge linearly~\cite[Thm.~5]{abbaszadehpeivasti2022conditions}.
-Recently,~\cite{yue2022lower} proved that acceleration is impossible to minimize globally \pl{} functions: gradient descent is optimal absent further structure.
-Assuming \pl{},~\cite{polyak2022stopping} formulated stopping criteria for gradient methods when the gradient is corrupted with noise.
-Using \kl{} inequalities,~\cite{noll2013convergence} and~\cite{khanh2022inexact} analyzed the convergence of line-search gradient descent and trust-region methods. \loja{} inequalities have also proved relevant for the study of second-order algorithms and super-linear convergence rates.
-A prominent example is the regularized Newton algorithm that converges super-linearly when \pl{} holds, as shown in~\citep{nesterov2006cubic}.
-More recently,~\cite{zhou2018convergence,yue2019quadratic} provided finer analyses of this algorithm, respectively assuming \loja{} inequalities and EB. \citet{qian2022superlinear} extended the abstract framework of~\cite{attouch2013convergence} to establish super-linear convergence rates.
+Interestingly, the \pl{} condition is known to be a necessary condition for gradient descent to converge linearly~\cite[Thm.~5]{abbaszadehpeivasti2023conditions}.
+Recently,~\cite{yue2023lower} proved that acceleration is impossible to minimize globally \pl{} functions: gradient descent is optimal absent further structure.
+Assuming \pl{},~\cite{stonyakin2023stopping} formulated stopping criteria for gradient methods when the gradient is corrupted with noise.
+Using \kl{} inequalities,~\cite{noll2013convergence} and~\cite{khanh2022inexact} analyzed the convergence of line-search gradient descent and trust-region methods. \loja{} inequalities have also proved relevant for the study of second-order algorithms and superlinear convergence rates.
+A prominent example is the regularized Newton algorithm that converges superlinearly when \pl{} holds, as shown in~\citep{nesterov2006cubic}.
+More recently,~\cite{zhou2018convergence,yue2019quadratic} provided finer analyses of this algorithm, respectively assuming \loja{} inequalities and EB. \citet{qian2022superlinear} extended the abstract framework of~\cite{attouch2013convergence} to establish superlinear convergence rates.